Frequently Asked Questions

 - Seal nappies tightly in plastic bags (you may try double bagging or using scented bags if you wish) before placing in the general waste bin

-- Store the general waste bin in the shade and out of direct sunlight if possible
+- Store the red lid bin in the shade and out of direct sunlight if possible

-- Make sure your general waste bin lid closes properly and there are no cracks in the bin sides.
+- Make sure your red lid bin lid closes properly and there are no cracks in the bin sides.
 If your bin is broken or cracked, contact Council to request a repair or replacement

-- You may consider using general odour neutralizing products in your bin, including cat litter, crystals or bicarbonate of soda
+- You may consider using general odour neutralizing products in your red lid bin, including cat litter, crystals or bicarbonate of soda

-- Place some odour neutralising products in the foot of a stocking and hang it on the inside of the red lidded bin, tying the stocking to the bin lid handle
+- Place some odour neutralising products in the foot of a stocking and hang it on the inside of the red lid bin, tying the stocking to the bin lid handle

 I have difficulty getting my bins to the kerbside, can I get assistance?